Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 Inez’s companion quest “A Most Extraordinary Specimen” throws one of those classic RPG moral dilemmas at you: Do you let your companion take revenge on someone who arguably deserves it, or do you convince them to take the pragmatic route that might lead to greater good down the line?

 Doctor Giles Rasmussen isn’t exactly sympathetic.
 You’ve just fought through his secret grafting lab on Cloister, discovered evidence of horrific experiments on unwilling patients, and now he’s standing there trying to justify it all with the “greater good” defense.
-Inez wants him dead for what happened to her friend Trooper Ortiz.
+Inez wants him dead for what happened to her friend Trooper Ortiz, who died when his body rejected the illegal grafting procedure.
 You have the power to let that happen—or stop it.

 Here’s the kicker: This isn’t just about roleplaying morality.
-Your choice here has tangible mechanical consequences that affect Inez’s combat effectiveness, unlocks different grafting upgrades, and even determines whether you get access to a completely separate follow-up questline.
+Your choice here has tangible mechanical consequences that affect Inez’s combat effectiveness, unlocks different grafting upgrades, and determines which follow-up questline you receive afterward.

 Let’s break down both outcomes so you can make an informed decision.